 and finally the Prayers for the Dead

-It is easy to imagine the comfort this booklet brought to soldiers at war.
+It is easy to imagine the comfort these booklets brought to soldiers at war.
+Wonderful.

-Condition: the staples are rusty but the pages are still tightly bound.
+Condition: The staples are slightly rusty but the pages are still tightly bound.

 This is a vintage, pocket-sized devotional book.
 The French title is “Petit Paroissien Romain Contenant L’Office Des Principales Fetes et Les Evangiles de Tous Les Dimaches” or “ The Little Roman Missal Containing the Major Feasts and Sunday Gospels.”
 The book is 254 pages and contains all a devout Catholic might need for daily practice: morning prayers, evening prayers, prayers at mass, ordinary of the mass, devotions for confession, holy communion, and much, much more.